MartinLoner/CSGO-External-Trigger/README.md

 # CSGO External Trigger
-Update offsets and it should work.
+Update offsets in main.cpp and it should work.